Andreas Audretsch: Political career

 In parliament, Audretsch has been a member of the Committee on Social Affairs since 2021.
+In the 2021 Bundestag election, he ran in the Berlin-Neukölln constituency, where he came second behind Hakan Demir (SPD; 25.8'%) with 19.7% of the first votes and thus missed out on the direct mandate.
+However, he entered the 20th German Bundestag via fourth place on his party's Berlin state list.
+He is a full member of the Committee on Labor and Social Affairs and a deputy member of the Joint Committee, Mediation Committee and Budget Committee.
 Since 2022, he has been serving as one his parliamentary group's deputy chairs, under the leadership of co-chairs Britta Haßelmann and Katharina Dröge, where he oversees the group's activities on financial policy, economic and social affairs.